 Terry Quinn is a fifth-generation Texan and a graduate of The University of Texas at Austin.
 She has worked as a volunteer and professional for over 20 years to raise funds to support many non-profit organizations in Austin and around Texas, most recently The Nature Conservancy of Texas and The Contemporary Austin.
 Terry coordinates the activities and outreach to the Circle Level members of The Texas Tribune and the individuals whose philanthropy make the mission of the Tribune possible.

-Ross Ramsey is executive editor and co-founder of The Texas Tribune, where he writes regular columns on politics, government and public policy.
-Before joining the Tribune, Ross was editor and co-owner of Texas Weekly.
-He did a 28-month stint in government as associate deputy comptroller for policy and director of communications with the Texas Comptroller of Public Accounts.
-Before that, he reported for the Houston Chronicle from its Austin bureau and for the Dallas Times Herald, first on the business desk in Dallas and later as its Austin bureau chief, and worked as a Dallas-based freelance business writer, writing for regional and national magazines and newspapers.
-Ross got his start in journalism in broadcasting, covering news for radio stations in Denton and Dallas.
+Ross Ramsey is executive editor and co-founder of The Texas Tribune, the only member-supported, digital-first, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.
+He writes regular columns on politics, government and public policy.
+Before joining the Tribune, he was editor and co-owner of Texas Weekly.
+He did a 28-month stint in government with the Texas Comptroller of Public Accounts.
+Before that, he reported for the Houston Chronicle, the Dallas Times Herald, as a Dallas-based freelancer for regional and national magazines and newspapers, and for radio stations in Denton and Dallas.
 Read Articles by Ross Ramsey

 Alana Rocha joined the Tribune staff as the multimedia reporter after working eight years in television and radio news.
 She's covered politics for stations in Florida, Kansas and most recently in Austin as YNN's lead political reporter.
 Her work at the cable news outlet took her around the country reporting from the presidential campaign trail.
 A native of Tampa, Florida, Alana received bachelor's degrees in Journalism and Spanish from the University of Florida.
 Read Articles by Alana Rocha

-Evan Smith is the CEO and co-founder of The Texas Tribune, a pioneering nonprofit, nonpartisan digital news organization whose deep coverage of Texas politics and public policy can be found at its website, texastribune.org, in newspapers and on TV and radio stations across the state, and in the print and online editions of the Washington Post.
-Since its launch in 2009, the Tribune has won international acclaim and numerous honors, including a Peabody Award, thirteen national Edward R. Murrow Awards from the Radio Television Digital News Association and three general excellence awards from the Online News Association.
+Evan Smith is the CEO and co-founder of The Texas Tribune, a pioneering nonprofit, nonpartisan digital news organization whose deep coverage of Texas politics and public policy can be found at its website, texastribune.org, and in newspapers and on TV and radio stations across the state.
+Since its launch in 2009, the Tribune has won international acclaim and numerous honors, including a Peabody Award, twenty-one national Edward R. Murrow Awards from the Radio Television Digital News Association and three general excellence awards from the Online News Association.
 Evan is also the host of “Overheard with Evan Smith,” a weekly half-hour interview program that airs on PBS stations around the country.
-Previously he spent nearly 18 years at Texas Monthly, including eight years as the magazine's editor and a year as its president and editor in chief.
 Read Articles by Evan Smith

-Patrick Svitek is a reporter for the Texas Tribune.
+Patrick Svitek is the primary political correspondent for The Texas Tribune, and editor of The Blast, the Tribune's subscription-only daily newsletter for political insiders.
+Patrick logged countless miles on the 2016 campaign trail, covering the many Texas angles of the momentous presidential race.
 He previously worked for the Houston Chronicle's Austin bureau.
 He graduated in 2014 from Northwestern University's Medill School of Journalism.
 He originally is from Fort Wayne, Indiana.
 Read Articles by Patrick Svitek

 Agnes Varnum joined the Tribune events team after five years in membership and marketing at the Austin Film Society.
 Before moving to Texas, Agnes held positions with Icarus Films, the Center for Social Media at American University and as a freelance writer for Indiewire.com and Documentary magazine.
 She has worked on the AFI Fest in LA, Independent Film Week in NYC, and she has served on programming committees for Silverdocs, Newport International Film Festival, AOL True Stories (now Snag Films) and SXSW.

 Jacob Villanueva manages a creative team of designers and multimedia producers for the editorial and business departments of the organization.
-He brings his knowledge of over 15 years in design, photography and digital media production.
+He brings his knowledge of over 20 years in design, interactive, video, photography and digital media production.
+Read Articles by Jacob Villanueva

 Edgar Walters is an investigative reporter for The Texas Tribune, where he started as an intern in 2013.
 He previously covered health and human services for the Tribune.
 Before that, he had a political reporting fellowship with the Berliner Zeitung, a daily newspaper in Berlin.
 He is a graduate of the Plan II Honors Program at The University of Texas at Austin, where he worked as an editor for The Daily Texan.
 When not in the newsroom or at the Capitol, he can be found on the volleyball court, standing 6'7" tall.
 Read Articles by Edgar Walters

-Matthew Watkins writes about higher education and the business of college sports for the Tribune.
-Previously, he has covered local government at The Dallas Morning News and The Eagle in Bryan-College Station.
-A Texas native, Matthew grew up in Austin and has lived in Houston, Dallas and Bryan.
-He earned his bachelor's degree from Texas A&M University in 2008.
+Matthew Watkins is the politics news editor for the Tribune.
+Before becoming an editor, he worked as a reporter at the Tribune, The Dallas Morning News and The Eagle in Bryan-College Station.
+He earned his bachelor's degree from Texas A&M University.
 Read Articles by Matthew Watkins

-Jessica Weaver manages the Tribune's year-round events program as well as all things Texas Tribune Festival.
+Jessica Weaver manages the Tribune's year-round events program — including all things Texas Tribune Festival — and oversees the intersection of the Tribune's editorial work, events and live engagement efforts.
 Before joining the Tribune in 2015, she worked in the Center for Russian, East European and Eurasian Studies at the University of Texas at Austin, for South by Southwest and as a freelance copywriter.
 A Houston native, Jessica holds a history degree from the University of Texas at Austin.

 Todd Wiseman previously worked at the Austin School of Film and Synthetic Pictures and interned for director Richard Linklater.
 At the Tribune, Todd has helped develop the Stump Interrupted series, which won a national Edward R. Murrow award.
+He also co-produced the award-winning documentary, "Beyond The Wall."
 A Fort Worth native, he graduated from the University of Southern California with a dual degree in film and English.
 Read Articles by Todd Wiseman

 Amanda Zamora leads the Tribune’s audience growth and engagement efforts.
 A native Texan, Amanda joined the Tribune in 2016 after spending 13 years on the East Coast working for news organizations including The Huffington Post Investigative Fund, The Washington Post and ProPublica.
 Amanda got her start as a cub reporter at the Austin American-Statesman after graduating from the University of Texas.
 She strives to leverage her storytelling, digital and audience skills to create journalism that actively engages people in the issues that matter most to them.
 When she’s not poring over spreadsheets, she’s (hopefully) dancing, cooking or traveling the world.
 Read Articles by Amanda Zamora